nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/BASIC_DATA_STRUCTURES.md

-# Automated Fish Making Machine
+# Data Structures and Fish

 > You wake up on a lazy Sunday morning, rub your eyes, and reach for your phone to read the morning news and check the weather forecast.
 After you enter in your passcode, a list of notifications is waiting for you - including one from Martin.
 >